upperlinecode/git-hygeine-and-workflows/README.md

 This lab is all about Git and GitHub workflows so you'll be working in teams.
 This lab is optimized for 2 or 4 participants per repo, so once you're in a team of 2-4 people, designate a team captain and have them fork the repo.

+Then, have the team captain add the remaining team member(s) as collaborators - they'll need editor access in order to commit to the same repo without entirely different forks.

 ## Framing

 You've been handed a half-built bulletin board from a team at another company that couldn't quite get it working before they had to reassign the engineer working on it.